Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 ## 4.24.0 (2020-01-21)

 Support language and query parameters in dynamic options.
 New way of implementing dynamic options by creating a class that implements IAppOptionsProvider.
+[See doc](../../../../../app/development/data/options/_index.en.md)

 ## 4.23.0 (2022-01-15) - Updated backend support for BPMN gateways